-- The significant effort and cost of supporting a new global unique token distribution system as an endpoint identity system - The side-effects of reusing some other existing token set as an identity set - The issue of support of dynamic identity to locator binding - The protocol overhead of identity handshake for datagram transactions - The security issues in maintaining integrity of identity
+- The significant effort and cost of supporting a new global unique token distribution system as an endpoint identity system - Uniqueness is not cheap! - The side-effects of reusing some other existing token set as an identity set - Recycling is dangerous! - The issue of support of dynamic identity to locator binding - Speed vs accuracy - The protocol overhead of identity handshake for datagram transactions - The security issues in maintaining integrity of identity